by Marcelle Pick, OB/GYN NP

 Enrich your diet.
-Try a high-quality nutritional supplement like the one we offer in our Personal Program to give yourself the nutrients you need as you are working through your acid reflux.
+Try a high-quality nutritional supplement to give yourself the nutrients you need as you are working through your acid reflux.
 One of the concerns with undigested food is that your body never gets the important nutrients it needs to function well.
 This can send you on a downward spiral quickly.

 Acid reflux — the mystery solved

 Years ago, the first thing a patient would be asked about was her digestion.
 Today conventional practitioners hardly explore this topic at all.
 That’s unfortunate because our nutrition and digestion are the foundation of our health.

 In the end, your body is burning to tell you something.
 You just have to pay close enough attention to hear the story.
 Remember that you are your greatest healer — and acid reflux doesn’t have to rule your life.
 Listen to your body, talk to your practitioner and call us — we are here to help.